Porrino – Redondela

 Accommodation – Redondela:

-So, while drinking coffee in a café in Redondela, we tried to figure out how to get to Hospedaje Bahia de San Simon.
-I walked over to the café owner and showed him the name of the hostel … he showed I must go and sit down again … a bit confused, I went back to our table.
-He then picked up the phone, talked to someone and came back to us and indicated we must wait …
+While drinking coffee in a café in Redondela, we tried to figure out how to get to Hospedaje Bahia de San Simon.
+I walked up to the café owner and showed him the name of the hostel.
+In turn, he showed that I should go back to our table.
+It was all a bit confusing, but I went back and waited.
+After this he made a call, spoke to someone and came back to us and said: “You wait”.

 Friendly Jose:

-Ten minutes later, a very friendly gentleman arrived in his car and greeted us like old friends!
+Ten minutes later a very friendly man arrived in his car and greeted us like old friends!
 Jose is the owner of Hospedaje Bahia de San Simon.
-He mentioned that there is a very steep hill to his hostel and that he realised we probably had enough of hills today … therefore, he came to take us to the hostel with his car!
+He mentioned that there was a very steep hill to get to his hostel and that he realised we had probably had enough of hills today and decided he would take us to the hostel in his car instead!
 How kind of him!
-The people of Portugal and Spain keep on surprising us with their kindness!
+The people of Portugal and Spain continue to surprise us with their kindness!

-The hostel is fairly new and everything is in perfect condition.
-We had a room with three beds, but Jose promised it will only be us in the room for the night 😉.
+The hostel is quite new and everything is in perfect condition.
+We got a room with three beds, but Jose promised it would be just us in the room for the night.

 Our room in Hospedaje Bahia de San Simon in Redondela

-On the wall at the reception of the hostel … so true!
+A picture on the wall at the reception of the hostel

 A local bar in Redondela:

-After we enjoyed a shower, we took a walk down to the centre of the town for lunch.
-We ended up in a bar where only the locals hanged out … it was funny to see how they almost (politely) avoided us – I think they must have heard us speaking in Afrikaans to each other!
-But the service was nonetheless great and the food even better 😄.
+After enjoying a shower we walked down to the center of town for lunch.
+We arrived at a bar where only the locals hang out.
+It was quite funny to see how they almost (politely) avoided us – I think they must have heard us talking to each other in Afrikaans!
+But the service was great nonetheless and the food even better.

-After lunch, we found a local supermercado where we bought a bottle of wine and snacks for the evening … and only then remembered that we have to take that steep hill to our hostel again …
+After lunch we walked to a local supermercado where we bought a bottle of wine and snacks for the evening.
+And of course only then remembered that we have to walk up that steep hill again to our hostel.

 Hopefully the last uphill for the day – on our way back to our hostel